-Fig. 2. a) An adult female E. alba using its teeth to perforate a Heliconia leaf along the midrib. b) Same female perforating the leaf away from the midrib. c) Female pulling down both sides of the leaf with its thumbs bending her forearms.
+Fig. 1. a) An adult female E. alba using its teeth to perforate a Heliconia leaf along the midrib. b) Same female perforating the leaf away from the midrib. c) Female pulling down both sides of the leaf with its thumbs bending her forearms.
 Both sides of the leaf collapsed with the movements of the female to form the tent. d) Female using its feet and thumbs to enlarge holes created with its teeth.

-This information was accepted to publish in "Acta Chiropterologica" (Poland).
+This information was submitted to publish in "Acta Chiropterologica" (Poland), and we are waiting for revision.